Temper126/Heal/README.md

 # Heal
-A plugin that heals players
+A plugin that heals players!